michstrauch/CoMOLA/README.md

 ## __Running CoMOLA__

+Call <pre>
+"python __init__.py"

-Call "python __init__.py" from the console within your CoMOLA folder.
+from the console within your CoMOLA folder.
 You can limit the maximum number of threads to be used for parallel computation by adding "-t x" to the command, where x is the maximum number of threads, e.g. "python __init__.py -t 2" to use two cores in maximum.